 - With point and commit, a user can aim a pointing-capable motion controller at the target object and then select objects with the controller's trigger.

-Apps that support pointing with motion controllers should also enable gaze-driven interactions where possible, to give users choice in what input devices they use.
+Apps that support pointing with motion controllers should also enable gaze-driven interactions where possible, to give users a choice in what input devices they use.

 Managing recoil when pointing